Eugene McCarthy: McCarthy challenges Johnson

 In 1968, Allard K. Lowenstein and his anti-Vietnam War Dump Johnson movement recruited McCarthy to run against incumbent President Lyndon B. Johnson.
-Reportedly, Lowenstein first attempted to recruit Senator Robert F. Kennedy, who declined to run, then Senator George McGovern, who also declined (Kennedy decided to run after the primary on March 16, 1968, and McGovern also later briefly entered the race).
-McCarthy entered and almost defeated Johnson in the New Hampshire Democratic primary, with the intention of influencing the federal government—then controlled by Democrats—to curtail its involvement in the Vietnam War.
+Reportedly, Lowenstein first attempted to recruit Senator Robert F. Kennedy, who declined to run, then Senator George McGovern, who also declined (Kennedy eventually decided to run after the primary on March 16, 1968, and McGovern also later briefly entered the race).
+McCarthy entered and almost defeated Johnson in the New Hampshire primary, with the intention of influencing the federal government—then controlled by Democrats—to curtail its involvement in the Vietnam War.
 A number of antiwar college students and other activists from around the country traveled to New Hampshire to support McCarthy's campaign.
 Some antiwar students who had the long-haired, counterculture appearance of hippies chose to cut their long hair and shave off their beards in order to campaign for McCarthy door-to-door, a phenomenon that led to the informal slogan "Get clean for Gene".

 McCarthy's decision to run arose partly as an outcome of Oregon Senator Wayne Morse's opposition to the war.
 Morse was one of two senators to vote against the Gulf of Tonkin Resolution of August 1964.
 He gave speeches denouncing the war before it had entered most Americans' awareness.
 Thereafter, several politically active Oregon Democrats asked Kennedy to run as an antiwar candidate.
 McCarthy also encouraged Kennedy to run.
 After Kennedy refused, the group asked McCarthy to run, and he responded favorably.
 After Kennedy entered the race and Johnson withdrew, however, McCarthy shifted his focus toward Kennedy.